Children Age 16 and 17

 Evidence of U.S. Citizenship

-You must submit one of the following original certified documents as primary evidence of U.S. citizenship (photocopies are not acceptable):
+You must submit one of the following certified documents as primary evidence of U.S. citizenship (photocopies and notarized copies are not acceptable):

 - Certified U.S. Birth Certificate (must meet all of the following requirements):